Aliozzaim/The-Place-Management-API-/README.md

 - express-validator: A set of express.js middlewares that wraps validator.js validator and sanitizer functions.
 - uuid: Generate RFC-compliant UUIDs.

+## API Endpoints

+The server exposes the following API endpoints:

+- `GET /api/places/:pid`: Retrieves a specific place by ID.
+- `GET /api/places/user/:uid`: Retrieves all places associated with a specific user.
+- `POST /api/places`: Creates a new place.
+- `PATCH /api/places/:pid`: Updates a specific place by ID.
+- `DELETE /api/places/:pid`: Deletes a specific place by ID.
+- `GET /api/users`: Retrieves all users.
+- `POST /api/users/signup`: Registers a new user.
+- `POST /api/users/login`: Logs in an existing user.

+For detailed information on request and response formats, please refer to the corresponding route files in the `routes` directory.

 ## Contributing

 Contributions to this project are welcome.
 To contribute, follow these steps: